orb-community/orb-website/docs/docs.md

 ### Visualize and alert on your metrics

-1. Your Agent should now be running the Agent Policy you created.
+1. Your Agent should now be running the Policy you created.
 After 1 minute of collection time, the metrics will be sent to your Prometheus sink.
 2. You may use standard tools for visualizing and alerting on your Prometheus metrics.
 A popular option is [Grafana](https://grafana.com).
 3. A pre-made dashboard for visualizing Orb/pktvisor metrics is [available for import here](https://grafana.com/grafana/dashboards/14221).
 ![](./img/grafana_dash.png)